 Currently all our activities are self-funded with no external fiscal contribution.

-Situated about four miles northwest of Shrewsbury, ‘The Isle’ consists of approximately 860 acres of agricultural land, water, woodland and dwellings, with the majority of the farm surrounded by the River Severn.
+Situated about four miles northwest of Shrewsbury, Shropshire, the Isle Estate consists of approximately 860 acres of agricultural land, water, woodland and dwellings, with the majority of the farm surrounded by the River Severn.

 Arable in rotation: 150 acres milling wheat, 100 acres fodder maize, 50 acres potatoes, seasonal grazing for 600 sheep and woodland.

 A comprehensive soil heath program is being undertaken with particular attention given to biodiversity, carbon catchment and organic matter content.
 Through the ‘utilisation of by-product’ (compost derived from urban residential waste), cover crops, technology and academic monitoring, we are endeavouring to enhance the natural and farmed environments.
 The implementation team currently includes: